eimaj/gridsome-markdown-blog/blog/2019-06-30--netlify-ftw.md

 For my [Mastermind.js](https://mastermind.eimaj.dev/) and [Spell & Speak](https://spell-and-speak.eimaj.dev/) apps here's what I had to do:

 1. Log into Netlify,
-2. Select/connect to your git provider,
+2. Select/connect my git provider,
-3. Select the repo you would like to deploy,
+3. Select the repo I would like to deploy,
 4. Select what branch I would like to be deployed,
 5. Click the 'Deploy site' button.